irmakozfe/mv_final/README.md

 # Move Command Implementation in C

 ##  Introduction
 This project is a **C-based implementation** of the `mv` (move) command.
-It was developed as part of the **System-Oriented Programming Portfolio Assignment 05**
-and demonstrates various skills in **C programming**, including interaction with the Linux filesystem, dynamic memory management, and multithreading.
+It is developed as part of the **System-Oriented Programming Portfolio Assignment 05** and demonstrates various skills in **C programming**, including interaction with the Linux filesystem, dynamic memory management, and multithreading.

 ---
 ## Features